-Tiruvalla Medical Mission (TMM) Multi-Specialty Hospital at Thiruvalla is a 400 bedded facility catering to the needs of an average 700 outpatients on an average day.
+Tiruvalla Medical Mission (TMM) Multi-Specialty Hospital at Thiruvalla is with 345 active beds catering to the needs of an average 700 outpatients on an average day.
 With a manpower strength close to 700 which includes about 70 Doctors, 300 nurses, 80 paramedical staffs, TMM is able to provide quality service to the patients and the public who visit the hospital for health-related issues.

 “TMM College of Nursing is a health care institution managed by the Christian Brethren Society and demonstrates the compassion and healing through excellence in education, service and research.
 The TMM College of Nursing conducts GNM, B.Sc.
 (N) and M.Sc.
 (N) Programme